Richard Coote, 1st Earl of Bellomont: Early life and career

 Richard Coote was born in Cootehill, County Cavan, Ireland in 1636.
 He was the second son, but the first to survive infancy, of Richard Coote, third son of Sir Charles Coote, 1st Baronet, and Mary, daughter of Sir George St George.
 His father was created Baron Coote of Coloony in 1660 (on the same day as his uncle was created Earl of Mountrath), and he succeeded his father as Baron Coote on the latter's death on 10 July 1683.

 Little is recorded of his early years.
 In 1677 he is known to have killed a man in a duel for the affections of a young lady.
 He did not marry her, however, and in 1680 he married Catherine, the daughter of Bridges Nanfan and the eventual heir to Birtsmorton Court in Worcestershire.
 They had two sons.

-Following the accession of the pro-Catholic James II to the English throne, Coote, a Protestant, moved to the Continent and served as a captain of horse in the Dutch army.
+Following the accession of the pro-Catholic James II to the English throne, Coote, a Protestant, moved to the Continent and served as a captain in a cavalry unit of the Dutch States Army.
 Because of the family's record of service to Charles II, his absence from court eventually drew the king's attention, and he was summoned back to court in 1687.
 He was one of the first to join William of Orange in the Glorious Revolution of 1688 that brought William III and Mary II to the throne.
 He was rewarded for this loyalty with an appointment as Treasurer to the Queen in 1689, a post he held until 1694.
 It also drew unfavourable attention in the Irish Parliament.
 That body, still under the influence of James, attainted him and seized his lands.
 As a result of this, William on 2 November 1689 created him Earl of Bellomont, and granted him over 77000 acre of forfeited Irish lands.
 The land grant was highly controversial in Parliament, and was eventually rescinded by William.
 He was also rewarded with the governorship of County Leitrim.

 Bellomont was Member of Parliament for Droitwich from 1688 to 1695.
 In the 1690s he became involved in the attempts by Jacob Leisler's son to clear his father's name.
 Leisler had been a leading force in the New York rebellion against the Dominion of New England established by King James.
 Upon the arrival of Henry Sloughter as governor of New York, Leisler was arrested, tried, and executed for treason, and his properties were seized.
 Leisler's son Jacob Jr. travelled to England to argue the case for restoration of the family properties.
-Bellomont sat on the Parliamentary committee that examined the evidence, and spoke in Parliament in support of Leisler's case.
+Bellomont sat on the parliamentary committee that examined the evidence, and spoke in Parliament in support of Leisler's case.
 He strongly stated his view that Leisler and son-in-law Jacob Milborne had been "barbarously murdered" by Sloughter's actions in a letter to Massachusetts colonial agent Increase Mather.
 Young Leisler's efforts were successful: Parliament voted to reverse the attainder, and ordered that the family properties be restored.